Welcome to the homepage of EDGAR

 The Emissions Database for Global Atmospheric Research (EDGAR) provides global past and present day anthropogenic emissions of greenhouse gases and air pollutants by country and on spatial grid.
 The current development of EDGAR is a joint project of the European Commission JRC Joint Research Centre and the Netherlands Environmental Assessment Agency (PBL).

-Further slowdown in the increase in global CO2 emissions in 2013.
+Stagnation of the global CO2 emissions in 2014.

 Contact information: greet.maenhout(at)jrc.ec.europa.eu